 Planned Sample

-We plan to sample 88 individuals from each of the three subspecies (total sample size n=264).
+We plan to sample 88 individuals from each of the three subspecies in both the breeding and non-breeding season (total sample size n=528).

 Sample size rationale

 At least 35 individuals from each region should be sampled if large differences between the vocalizations of each subspecies have relevant impacts to communication, and at least 88 individuals from each region should be sampled if medium differences between the vocalizations of each subspecies have relevant impacts to communication.
 We believe it will be unrealistic for us to sample enough individuals if small differences between the vocalizations have relevant impacts to communication (n=542 per subspecies).